 What is Form I-485 for Adjustment of Status?

-Form I-485 is used by marriage-based Green Card applicants who reside in the United States to adjust their status within the U.S. Filing I-485 for Adjustment of Status is a straightforward process, but there are important rules and regulations to keep in mind, such as the 90-day rule for certain cases.
-Let’s look into the details and the general processing time of I-485.
+Form I-485 is used by marriage-based Green Card applicants who reside in the United States to adjust their status within the U.S. Filing immigration form I-485 for Adjustment of Status is a straightforward process, but there are important rules and regulations to keep in mind, such as the 90-day rule for certain cases.
+Let’s look into the details and the general processing time of immigration form I-485.